devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * `hostnamectl set-hostname YOUR_HOSTNAME`

 ## Speed Boost
+* Allow you to squeeze out a little bit more performance from your system.
+Do not follow this if you share services and files through your network or are using fedora in a VM.
 * Install Grub Customizer to implement these tweaks by
 * `sudo dnf install grub-customizer`